seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 - `vendor/` – Frappe and other vendor apps managed as submodules.
 - `instructions/` – framework notes for Frappe and ERPNext.
 - `sample_data/` – reference payloads and docs.
-- `vendor-repos.txt` – list of framework repositories.
+- `vendor-repos.txt` – additional framework repositories to clone.
 - `template-repos.txt` – list of additional template repositories.

 ## Testing